1. Who first discovered the ruins of Harappa?

 Explanation: Harappan script consists of symbols and pictures, still undeciphered.

-15. The Great Bath was discovered at:
+15. The Great Bath was discovered at__________.

 A) Mohenjo-daro